BRISC: Annotated Dataset for Brain Tumor Segmentation and Classification: Methods

-The primary goal of this dataset is to overcome limitations observed in existing brain tumor datasets, such as class imbalance, lack of diversity, and annotation inconsistencies.
+The primary goal of collecting and releasing this dataset is to overcome limitations observed in existing brain tumor datasets, such as class imbalance, lack of diversity, and annotation inconsistencies.
 While datasets like BraTS have driven significant advancements in glioma segmentation, their exclusive focus on gliomas and reliance on pre-processed data limit their generalizability to other tumor types and real-world scenarios.
-Our dataset expands the scope by incorporating multiple tumor types and includes a "No Tumor" class to aid in broader diagnostic tasks.
+Our dataset expands the scope by incorporating multiple tumor types and includes a "non-tumorous" class to aid in broader diagnostic tasks.
 This addition makes the dataset highly versatile, enabling its use in applications ranging from multi-class tumor classification to binary tumor detection.
-The key objectives include: